hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `fqdn` - The FQDN of the Azure Kubernetes Managed Cluster.

+* `kube_config` - Kubernetes configuration, sub-attributes defined below:

-* `kube_config.0.client_key` - Base64 encoded client key used to authenticate to the Kubernetes cluster
+  * `client_key` - Base64 encoded private key used by clients to authenticate to the Kubernetes cluster.

-* `kube_config.0.client_certificate` - Base64 encoded client certificate used to authenticate to the Kubernetes cluster
+  * `client_certificate` - Base64 encoded public certificate used by clients to authenticate to the Kubernetes cluster.

-* `kube_config.0.cluster_ca_certificate` - Base64 encoded cluster CA certificate used to authenticate to the Kubernetes cluster
+  * `cluster_ca_certificate` - Base64 encoded public CA certificate used as the root of trust for the Kubernetes cluster.

-* `kube_config.0.host` - The Kubernetes cluster server host
+  * `host` - The Kubernetes cluster server host.

-* `kube_config.0.username` - The username used to authenticate to the Kubernetes cluster
+  * `username` - A username used to authenticate to the Kubernetes cluster.

-* `kube_config.0.password` - The password or token used to authenticate to the Kubernetes cluster
+  * `password` - A password or token used to authenticate to the Kubernetes cluster.

 ## Import